-Arrive in Havana and transfer to hotel Occidental Miramar.
-Briefing on arrival.
+Arrive in Havana and transfer to hotel.
+Briefing on arrival. *Standard Hotel*

-This morning we start off with a panoramic tour of Havana including a stop at Revolution Square and the Capitolio Building.
+This morning we start off with a city tour of Havana including a stop at Revolution Square and the Capitolio Building.
 We then drive towards Santa Clara, site of the last battle of the Cuban revolution, stopping for lunch on the way.
 In December 1958 Che Guevara and his troops ambushed an armoured train carrying arms to Santiago de Cuba and this was a major turning point in the revolution.
 We visit the train museum and the Mausoleum of Che Guevara and his comrades who died in Bolivia.
 The museum attached to the Mausoleum has many of his former belongings and is a fascinating insight into one of the 20th Centuries most revered icons.
-After visiting Che´s Mausoleum we check into our hotel for the night.
-This evening is free to enjoy dinner in the hotel or explore one of Santa Clara´s Paladars.
+After visiting Che's Mausoleum we check into our hotel for the night.
+This evening is free to enjoy dinner in the hotel or explore one of Santa Clara's Paladars. *Standard Hotel*

 Today we drive into the Escambray Mountains and enjoy a nature trail in Topes de Collantes.
-Part of the fun is the way we reach the start point…on a Russian Truck!
 We walk along the River Melodioso and reach a beautiful waterfall where we can have a swim.
-Return to Guanayara and enjoy a Cuban country lunch before getting back on the bus.
+We return to Guanayara and enjoy a Cuban country lunch before getting back on the bus.
 We then continue to Trinidad, a UNESCO World Heritage Site since 1988 and perhaps the best-preserved colonial town on the island.
 Exploring Trinidad is like stepping back in time, the cobbled streets and horse drawn transportation whisks you back to colonial times.
 There are many interesting museums housed in old colonial buildings to visit in the daytime, but it is as the sun sets that Trinidad really comes to life.
-We recommend a visit to Casa de la Trova for traditional Cuban music and dancing!
+We recommend a visit to Casa de la Trova for traditional Cuban music and dancing! *Casa Particulares*

 After a delicious breakfast we enjoy an orientation tour of Trinidad, visiting this time capsule city.
-It’s like going back in time, seeing the way people lived in the past.
+It's like going back in time, seeing the way people lived in the past.
 Once the capital of Cuba’s sugar production, it’s now a sleepy backwater with cobble stoned streets and pretty pastel coloured colonial buildings.
 A great place to stock up on souvenirs in the handicrafts markets.
 You’ll visit Museo Romántico to see the way people lived 200 years ago.
-After time for lunch, it´s beach time!
-Ancon beach is about 15 minutes’ drive from Trinidad and it´s a picture perfect, gorgeous sandy Caribbean beach.
+After time for lunch, it's beach time!
+Ancon beach is about 15 minutes' drive from Trinidad and it's a picture perfect, gorgeous sandy Caribbean beach.
 Enjoy the crystal clear waters this afternoon!
-In the late afternoon return to Trinidad where we’ll enjoy an introductory salsa class with local teachers in a Cuban home close to your casa particular.
-Free evening.
-You and your family will probably want to explore some of the delicious paladar restaurants in Trinidad tonight.
+In the late afternoon, we return to Trinidad where we’ll enjoy an introductory salsa class with local teachers in a Cuban home close to your casa particular.
+The evening is free to explore.
+You and your family will probably want to explore some of the delicious paladar restaurants in Trinidad tonight. *Casa Particulares*

-After checking out of our casas particulares we set off for El Cubano, a nature walk to see the birds, flora and fauna particular to this wonderful region.
+After checking out of our casas particulares we set off for El Cubano national park, for a nature walk to see the birds, flora and fauna particular to this wonderful region.
 There is also the chance to take a dip in a crystal clear natural pool under a waterfall.
 We carry on to Cienfuegos where we stop for lunch and an orientation tour.
-We then continue on to Playa Larga where we check into our casas particulares for the night.
+We then continue on to Playa Larga where we check into our casas particulares for the night. *Casa Particulares*

 After breakfast we check out of our casa particular and return to Havana arriving in time for lunch and check into our hotel.
-Late afternoon we have a 1 hour city tour taking place in vintage american cars!
+In the late afternoon we have another short tour of the city, but it is taking place in vintage american cars!
 The cars will take us in style down the famous “malecon” to the centre of the Old Town and under the mouth of the harbor to El Morro Castle for some great photo opportunities of Havana.
 We say goodbye to our vintage cars and continue by foot, taking in the Cathedral, Plaza de Armas and Plaza Vieja.
 Bring your football so you can have an impromptu game with local school kids while Mum and Dad try out the draft beer in Havana’s only microbrewery!
-We finish the day with a Paladar dinner in the centre of town, celebrating a week of discovering Cuba together with new friends.
+We finish the day with a Paladar dinner in the centre of town, celebrating a week of discovering Cuba together with new friends. *Standard Hotel*

 Our trip ends in Havana.